SaeidSabz/todo-mvp/docs/02-Architecture-Overview.md

 - **Data format**: JSON
 - **API style**: RESTful, resource-based (e.g., ```/api/tasks```)

-Requests/Responses:
-- Frontend sends JSON payloads to relevant endpoints.
-- Backend returns:
+Backend returns:
     - Successful responses with appropriate HTTP status codes and JSON bodies.
-    - Error responses with a **standard error shape** (e.g., ```{ errorCode, message, details }```).
+    - Error responses with a **standard error shape** (e.g., ```{ error, message }```).

 ### 6.2.
 CORS & Security
-- Backend will be configured with **CORS** to allow calls from the frontend origin (during development).
+- Backend configured with CORS for local development.
-- No complex authentication in MVP:
+- No authentication in MVP:
     - Requests are anonymous or treated as a single user context.
 - Security considerations:
-    - Avoid exposing stack traces or sensitive information in error responses.
+    - Do not expose stack traces in responses
-    - Validate input to prevent obvious malformed data.
+    - Validate inputs on the server

 ---